 Hi, my name is Art, and I teach Python at Noble Desktop.
 In this video, I'm going to explain the difference between numeric data types and strings.
 This may seem like a simple subject; however, based on my experience, people usually struggle with these different data types.

 So first, what are the numeric data types?
 In Python, we have two major numeric data types: integers and floats.
 An integer is a whole number, so any whole number would be stored as an integer.
-For example, x = 7.
+For example, X = 7.
 A float is a number with a decimal point.
 Let's create a variable name y and assign it a value of 2.5.
 Any number with a decimal point will be stored as a float.

-So now you might ask which one you should use, and the answer is it depends.
+Now you might ask which one you should use, and the answer is it depends.
 It depends on what you're trying to do and how you're trying to use the values down the road.

-For example, if we have a bunch of people and we want to split them into two teams, it would be silly to say, "3.5 people in Team A and 3.5 people in Team B." When we talk about people, we should use whole numbers (integers).
+For example, if we have many people and we want to split them into two teams, it would be silly to say, "3.5 people in Team A and 3.5 people in Team B." When we talk about people, we should use whole numbers (integers).
 However, when we talk about money, people want to be precise, so we should use floats.
 Even if it's exactly seven dollars, we still want to see that 7.0.

-Since x and y are both numeric data types, we can do something like x + y.
+Since X and y are both numeric data types, we can do something like X + y.
 Math operations are only possible between numeric data types: integer and integer, float and float, or you can mix and match integers and floats.
 We can assign this to a variable name, total.
 Now, total will hold the float for us, and it's 9.5.

 The main problem starts when people try to mix different data types.
 For example, if people do 7 (an integer) + "7" (a string), we immediately get an error.
 Don't freak out when you get an error; they're here to help us.
 They're trying to tell us that you cannot use the plus operator between an integer and a string.